Tyrone Power: Late 1940s

-Other than re-releases of his films, Power was not seen on screen again after his entry into the Marines until 1946, when he co-starred with Gene Tierney, John Payne and Anne Baxter in The Razor's Edge, an adaptation of W. Somerset Maugham's 1944 novel of the same title.
+Other than re-releases of his films, Power was not seen on screen again after his entry into the Marines until 1946, when he co-starred with Gene Tierney, John Payne, and Anne Baxter in The Razor's Edge, an adaptation of W. Somerset Maugham's 1944 novel of the same title.

-Next up for release was a movie that Power had to fight hard to make, the film noir Nightmare Alley (1947).
+Next up for release was a movie Power had to fight hard to make, the film noir Nightmare Alley (1947).
 Darryl F. Zanuck was reluctant for Power to make the movie because his handsome appearance and charming manner had been marketable assets for the studio for many years.
-Zanuck feared that the dark role might damage Power's image.
+Zanuck feared the dark role might damage Power's image.
 Zanuck eventually agreed, giving Power A-list production values for what normally would be a B film.
 The movie was directed by Edmund Goulding, and though it was a failure at the box-office, it was one of Power's favorite roles for which he received some of the best reviews of his career.
-However, Zanuck continued to disapprove of his "darling boy" being seen in such a film with a downward spiral.
-So, he did not publicize it and removed it from release after only a few weeks insisting that it was a flop.
+However, Zanuck continued to disapprove of his "darling boy" being seen in such a film with a downward spiral, did not publicize it, and removed it from release after just a few weeks, insisting it was a flop.
 The film was released on DVD in 2005 after years of legal issues.

 Zanuck quickly released another costume-clad movie, Captain from Castile (also 1947), directed by Henry King, who directed Power in eleven movies.
-After making a couple of light romantic comedies reuniting him with two actresses under contract to 20th Century-Fox, That Wonderful Urge with Gene Tierney and The Luck of the Irish (both 1948) with Anne Baxter.
-After these films, Power once again found himself in two swashbucklers, Prince of Foxes (1949) and The Black Rose (1950).
+After a couple of light romantic comedies in 1948 that reunited him with two actresses under contract to 20th Century-Fox, That Wonderful Urge with Gene Tierney and The Luck of the Irish with Anne Baxter, Power made two swashbucklers, Prince of Foxes (1949) and The Black Rose (1950).